The Night Runner

 Story & Plot Summary: The Night Runner

-Quick Plot Summary: The Night Runner is a Drama, Thriller film that explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1957, The Night Runner is a Drama, Thriller film directed by Abner Biberman.
+The narrative explores complex human emotions and relationships through detailed character development.
+This summary provides a scannable look at the movie's central conflict involving Ray Danton.

 Ending Explained: The Night Runner

-The final moments of The Night Runner reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of The Night Runner reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch The Night Runner?